SirawitC/Transformer_from_scratch_pytorch/README.md

 ### Input Embedding

-Subsequent to the tokenization process, any given input text can be breakdown into multiple token or word.
-In this textual form, each token still cannot be comprehend by the computer.
-Therefore, we must transform these sequences of token into machine readable format, specifically a vector of numbers.
-To do so first we map each textual token into a unique ID represented in a form of integer, then passing it through the Embedding layer (very simialr to linear layer).
+Subsequent to the tokenization process, input text will be broken down into multiple tokens or words.
+In this textual form, each token still cannot be comprehended by the computer.
+Therefore, we must transform these sequences of tokens into a machine-readable format, specifically a vector of numbers.
+To do so first we map each textual token into a unique ID represented in the form of integer, then pass it through the Embedding layer (very similar to linear layer).
 As a result, we derive a vector corresponding to each token.

 <p align="center">
   <img src="./img/input_embed.png" alt="input_embed" width="700"/>